mariuskiessling/meshcloud-docs/docs/meshstack.azure.landing-zones.md

     ![Assigned users only](assets/azure_function/assigned-users.png)

-3. Modify the Manifest of the Enterprise Application from step 2.
+3. Modify the Manifest of the App Registration of your function app.
 Create a custom [Application Role](https://docs.microsoft.com/en-us/azure/architecture/multitenant-identity/app-roles).
 It's only possible to assign real users and unfortunatly no Service Principals directly to the function so this additional steps are required.
 Edit the Application Roles manifest like in this JSON:

     ```json
     {